kaapana/kaapana/docs/source/getting_started.rst

 Requirements
 ------------
-Before you get started you should be familiar with the basic concepts and components of Kaapana see :ref:`kaapana_concept`.
+Before you get started you should be familiar with the basic concepts and components of Kaapana see :ref:`mission_statement`.
 You should also have the following packages installed on your build-system.

 1. Clone the repository: